Call for a free consultation

 • Seek Legal Review of Agreements: Have an experienced Florida construction law attorney review contracts before signing to ensure compliance and protection.

 For builders and developers, preventive legal planning saves money and avoids the stress of late payments or litigation.
 For subcontractors and suppliers, it provides leverage and security in an industry where cash flow is critical.
+By working with a knowledgeable West Palm Beach construction payment attorney from the outset of a project, clients can establish strong legal and financial safeguards that minimize future risk.

 How The Cunningham Law Firm Helps Clients

 When payment disputes arise, swift and strategic legal action can protect your business and preserve professional relationships.
 Since opening in 1985, The Cunningham Law Firm has provided reliable, results-oriented representation for clients involved in Florida construction disputes.
 Our firm represents contractors, subcontractors, suppliers, developers, and property owners in West Palm Beach and throughout Florida, helping them recover payment or defend against wrongful claims.
+Our firm understands that every payment issue is unique and that a tailored approach is essential.
+Some disputes can be resolved through negotiation, while others require formal legal action.
+The Cunningham Law Firm carefully evaluates each situation to determine the most effective strategy.
+Services provided for construction payment disputes include:

 • Contract drafting and review to ensure enforceable payment terms